Zákupy: Geography

 Zákupy is located about 7 km east of Česká Lípa and 29 km southwest of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is the hill Kamenický kopec at 436 m above sea level.
 The southern part of the municipal territory extends into the Kokořínsko – Máchův kraj Protected Landscape Area.

-The Svitávka River flows through the town.
-The Ploučnice flows across the southern part of the territory, its confluence with the Svitávka is located on the southwestern municipal border.
-There are several small ponds in the vicinity of the town.
+The Svitavka River flows through the town.
+The Ploučnice flows across the southern part of the territory, but its confluence with the Svitavka is located just outside the territory of Zákupy.
+There are several small fishponds in the vicinity of the town.

 History

 13th–18th centuries

 Zákupy was probably founded in the 13th century.
 The first written mention of Zákupy under the name Richinstadt is from 1315, when Fridman of Richinstadt owned the local fortress.
 Under the fortress were two villages, Czech and German, which shared a church and which soon merged into one settlement.
 Zákupy was referred to as a market town in 1378.

 Zákupy was held by the noble Pancíř of Smojno family, then by the Lords of Wartenberg, who sold Zákupy to the Berka of Dubá family in the 1460s.
 During their rule, Zákupy prospered and developed, and in 1541, it was promoted to a town.
 In 1612, the indebted estate was bought by Jan Novohradský of Kolowrat.

 During the Thirty Years' War, Zákupy was looted and damaged several times (in 1621, 1634 and 1639) by various armies.
 The estate was acquired by the Imperial field marshal Julius Henry of Saxe-Lauenburg in 1632.
 His son Julius Francis founded the Capuchin monastery and had the castle rebuilt.
 The last heiress, Anna Maria Franziska of Saxe-Lauenburg, died at the castle in 1741.
 Her daughter Maria Anna was married to Ferdinand Maria Innocenz of Bavaria and hence the possessions went to his family.